raganello/yt-tango-mp3/README.md

 # yt-tango-mp3

-YouTube-to-MP3 batch downloader for tango music.
+Archive YouTube tango tracks as verified MP3s with strict invariants.

 ## Engineering Contract

-This repository is governed by strict engineering rules.
+This repository is governed by `CODEX_CONTRACT.md`.

-**READ FIRST:**
-- CODEX_CONTRACT.md
+Any change MUST:
+- Preserve all existing features unless explicitly removed
+- Restore and maintain batch mode
+- Produce a full diff
+- Declare all removals explicitly
+- Fail if invariants are violated

-All refactors, changes, and Codex tasks MUST comply with that contract.
+Codex tasks must read and comply with the contract.